saeedalig/flask-app/README.md

     }
 }
 ```
-The last stage will trigger the second pipeline (script mentioned below)
+The last stage will trigger the CD Job (script mentioned below)

 **Continuos Deployment**
 ```